xulihang/ImageTrans_plugins/README.md

 This is the repo for ImageTrans plugins.

+Go to the sub folders for details.

+You can download all the plugins here: <https://github.com/xulihang/ImageTrans_plugins/releases>

 ## How to use Sickzil-Machine

 1. Download the Windows build of Sickzil-Machine server from [here](https://github.com/xulihang/SickZil-Machine/releases).